U.S. Bank Center (Milwaukee): Observation deck

 The building was constructed with an observation deck on the 41st floor.
 Visitors were initially allowed to visit it, as it was the site for the New Year's Eve event "Firstar Eve".
-The observation deck was closed to the public in 1991 because the firm Foley & Lardner did not want members of the public walking through their offices.
-In 2011, the observation deck was again opened to the public during the first Doors Open Milwaukee event, and has remained open subsequent years.
+The observation deck was closed to the public in 1991 due to access being limited through mechanical or tenant occupied areas.
+In 2011, the observation deck was again opened to the public during the first Doors Open Milwaukee event.